Maui Coral Reefs: 7 Ways to Help

 Examples include:

-Senator Corey Booker (D-NJ), Shelley Moore Capito (R-WV), and three House Representatives introduced the bipartisan Shark Fin Elimination Act of 2017.
-Call your local Senator and Representatives in favor of passing future legislation like this.
+Senator Corey Booker (D-NJ), Shelley Moore Capito (R-WV), and three members of the House of Representatives introduced the bipartisan Shark Fin Elimination Act of 2017.
+Please call your local Senators and Representatives to support the passage of future legislation like this.

 Citizen science is rapidly gaining traction as a method for everyday people like you and me to contribute to marine scientific research.
 Scuba divers, snorkelers, and water enthusiasts are encouraged to record and report unhealthy coral sitings such as bleaching, algae overgrowth, and disease.